Rakibulislamsarkar/Ray-Ban-Animated-Website/README.md

-# Newron.ai
+# Disclaimer
-Modern website using HTML,CSS
-This website is created for a generative AI startup company called Newron.ai
+This website is optimized for desktop viewing and may not provide the best experience on mobile devices.